natfarleydev/prd-markdown/markdown/advanced/advancedCoreClassesDetails.markdown

 must be at least 8th level to select this rage power.

-*Ferocious [Trample] (Ex)*: While raging and mounted, the barbarian's mount gains the trample special attack (*Pathfinder RPG Bestiary* 305).
+*Ferocious [Trample] (Ex)*: While raging and mounted, the barbarian's mount gains the trample special attack (*PF RPG Bestiary* 305).
 This attack inflicts 1d8 points of damage for a Medium mount, 2d6 for a Large mount, or 2d8 for a Huge mount, plus 1-1/2 times the mount's Strength modifier.
 A successful